-Michelle’s writing is her way of working through her life, of preserving some of her memories.
+Life Support is also a home for Michelle’s writing which is her way of working through her life, of preserving some of her memories.
 Her stories are her way of honouring the life experiences she is having and sorting out the hard stuff.
 Michelle’s words help her to understand the learnings and messages in her experiences that she might not have seen, had she not taken pen to paper.
 They are a tool you can use as you progress on your journey through this life, letting your life be your message.

 In addition to her blogs here, Michelle has been published on Tiny Buddha and in a number of industry journals.